maxpoletaev/django-micro/README.rst

 Configuration
 =============

-Call of the ``configure`` function should be placed at top of your application.
-Before definition views, models and imports another modules.
-Yes, it may violate PEP8.
-But this is the only way.
-You can't import any model from another application if Django is not configured.
+The call of the ``configure`` function should be placed at the top of your application above the definition of views, models and imports of other modules.
+Yes, it may violate PEP8 but this is the only way to make it work.
+You can’t define models or import models from another application until Django is configured.

 The good way is define all configuration in global namespace and call ``configure`` with ``locals()`` argument.
 Don't worry, configuration takes only *UPPERCASE* variables.